 - In those days, a whiteboard was almost always the focal point of any interaction as they were the best means for sharing ideas during the brainstorming and planning phases.

 - Today, collaboration displays are being used as a more effective means of facilitating collaboration in business and educational settings, spanning everything from group brainstorming to video conferencing.

 For those interested in learning more about collaboration displays, be sure to read on.
 This is true for those interested in collaboration displays’ business and education-specific applications, as well as for those requiring tips regarding the displays’ overall implementation.

 What Are Collaboration Displays?

 Put simply, collaborative displays take the concept of a whiteboard (which most of us have become accustomed to using from our school days) and turn it digital.
 The reason digital whiteboards are so effective is due to their ability to combine an array of digital and analog collaboration tools and merge them into a single platform.

 The result is a piece of equipment similar to a personal tablet but much, much larger.
 Such integration has revolutionized the concept of collaboration entirely by going above and beyond the capabilities of a traditional whiteboard.
-Below are some common examples of how ollaboration displays are being used to facilitator project collaboration in both business and in education.
+Below are some common examples of how collaboration displays are being used to facilitate project collaboration in both business and in education.